markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/04/14/lost/index.md

   - Conspiracy
 ---

 A work colleague reached out to me the other day with an interesting question.
-One of his close family members has fallen down a conspiracy rabbit hole, and now spends a lot of time talking about QAnon, the “Deep State”, etc. Unfortunately, as is so often the case with these kinds of rabbit holes, it’s not entirely benign - the family member has now branched into COVID vaccine denial, which has a real chance of negatively impacting on their health.
+One of his close family members has fallen down a conspiracy rabbit hole, and now spends a lot of time talking about QAnon, the "Deep State", etc. Unfortunately, as is so often the case with these kinds of rabbit holes, it’s not entirely benign - the family member has now branched into COVID vaccine denial, which has a real chance of negatively impacting on their health.

 <!-- more -->